 Wrongful death is a legal action in which a claimant files a civil suit against a defendant that he or she believes intentionally and willfully caused the death of a family member.
 A defendant in a wrongful death claim can be either an individual or a company, and claimants who file this type of suit are eligible to collect damages for medical expenses, loss of future income, and pain and suffering.
-Our Colorado Springs wrongful death attorneys are here to help you.
+Our Colorado Springs personal injury attorneys are here to help you.

 Wrongful death suits are sometimes filed against defendants who are found not guilty of a murder or manslaughter charge.
 The most famous example was the wrongful death claim filed against former NFL star O.J.
 Simpson, who was acquitted of murder charges in a jury trial, but was found liable of causing the deaths of his former wife Nicole Brown, and her friend Ron Goldman.